Klinton Smith via Flickr

 by Vincent R. Pozon

-I was an eight-year-old, perched—or rather playing—on the brown, varnished desk-cum-bookshelf crafted by my father.
+I was eight years old, perched—or rather playing—on the brown, varnished desk-cum-bookshelf crafted by my father.
 The radio sat atop it, and McLuhan’s hot medium interrupted the lazy Saturday music with last night's breaking news.
 I remember it shook me.
-We were born American then; we thought, wore, sang, spoke American.
-"Little brown brothers," meant to be endearing by the supposedly magnanimous white man across the ocean, had yet to rankle the yet-to-be-developed nationalist heart.
+Filipinos were born American then; we thought, wore, sang, spoke American.
+"Little brown brothers," meant to be endearing by the supposedly magnanimous white man across the ocean, had yet to rankle the yet-to-be-developed activist heart.

 And so this 8-year-old, bred to speak English and think American, taught to read by following the white, middle-class adventures of Dick and Jane, was stunned by the news of the day and has, since then, devoured everything written on what happened in Dallas.